 Originally proposed by former Administrator Scott Pruitt in 2018, this revised rule comes after the EPA’s Science Advisory Broad criticized the original proposal, which they believe would effectively prevent the agency from using studies on the effects of pollution on human health.
 Participants in those studies often agree to be studied on the condition that their personal health information remains confidential, making the data unavailable to the public.

 The updated proposal broadens the original rule and will allow EPA to conduct studies with non-public data for rulemakings if the authors allow for full access to the data for independent validation.
 Additionally, the rule would not outright bar studies without public data from consideration.

 NACo believes national air and water quality standards should be set using well-founded, peer-reviewed scientific evidence.
 Public review of standards is essential and should include the range of health effects associated with the pollutant, the levels of pollution as they relate to the effects on health, the characteristics and number of people affected, and the compounded effects when multiple pollutants are present.

-The deadline to submit public comments is April 17, 2020.
+The deadline to submit public comments extended to May 18, 2020.